๐Ÿ“ฐIntro to Journalism

 How-to Headlines

-• Start with "How to" or similar phrasing—signals instructional content immediately
+These start with "How to" or similar phrasing, signaling instructional content immediately.

-• Common in service journalism—health, personal finance, and lifestyle coverage rely heavily on this format
+• Common in service journalism, which covers topics like health, personal finance, and lifestyle

 List Headlines

-• Highly shareable format—performs well on social media because the value proposition is instantly clear
+• Highly shareable on social media because the value proposition is instantly clear

-Compare: How-to vs. List Headlines—both promise practical value, but how-to headlines emphasize process while list headlines emphasize quantity.
-For FRQ questions about audience expectations, note that lists set more specific promises (readers will count to make sure you delivered all 10).
+Compare: How-to vs. List Headlines: both promise practical value, but how-to headlines emphasize process while list headlines emphasize quantity.
+For longer-form questions about audience expectations, note that lists set more specific promises (readers will notice if you promised 10 items but only delivered 8).

 Stylistic Headlines: Prioritizing Craft